What happened to the red roofs at Thuya?

 So why do some roofs appear bright red while others look faded or nearly neutral?

-The answer is simple: shingles weather.
+One answer is simple: shingles weather.
 Just like cedar shingles on a home, red-stained shingles naturally lighten over time from sun, moisture, and exposure to Mount Desert Island’s coastal climate.
-When a roof needs replacing, the Preserve uses red stained shingles, maintaining the tradition that Curtis and Savage established.
+When a roof needs replacing, the Preserve typically uses red stained shingles, maintaining the tradition that Curtis and Savage established.
 The brightest roofs are the newest; the softest, most faded tones mark the oldest.

 Photos by Sue Anne Hodges